India wins on last ball to sweep T20 series vs West Indies

 At 45-2, Dhawan and Pant came together to put on 130 runs.

-While Dhawan dropped anchor at one end, Pant attacked the bowling in his naturally aggressive style, hitting five fours and three sixes.
+While Dhawan dropped anchor at one end, Pant attacked the bowling in his naturally aggressive style, hitting five boundaries and three sixes.

-India looked comfortable in the chase before Pant, against the run of play, tried a reverse sweep and was bowled by Paul in the 19th over, seven runs away from victory.
+India appeared to be cruising in the chase before Pant, against the run of play, tried a reverse sweep and was bowled by Keemo Paul in the 19th over, leaving India needing seven runs from 11 deliveries for victory.

 It allowed West Indies to close in and it became five runs needed off six balls.
-Dhawan fell off the penultimate ball of India's innings, holing to long on off Fabian Allen.
+Dhawan was dismissed on the penultimate ball when he holed out to long on from Fabian Allen's bowling.

-Manish Pandey and Dinesh Karthik managed the solitary run needed as Allen fumbled the ball at the bowler's end and missed a run-out opportunity off the last ball.
+Manish Pandey and Dinesh Karthik managed the solitary run needed as Allen fumbled the ball at the bowler's end and missed a run-out opportunity as the Indian pair scampered through for the winning single.

+"Great effort to cross the finish line," India's Rohit Sharma said.
+"These guys will learn from that, when they play games like this.
+They will mature."

+Carlos Brathwaite said the West Indies could be content with the effort.

 India won the test series 2-0 and the ODI series 3-1.